Williams F1 star tipped to become world champion

 But with new regulations sweeping into the sport in 2026, it remains to be seen whether or not they can rise quickly enough to give Sainz the winning car that his performances deserve, and with a number of drivers set to be out of contract at the end of 2026, it might be hard for Williams to keep hold of the Spaniard.

-The same could be said for Albon, with the Grove-based outfit having one of the strongest driver lineups on the entire grid.
-The pressure is on James Vowles and co to deliver them a car that can challenge for at least more regular podium finishes.
+The same could be said for Albon, with the Grove-based outfit having one of the strongest driver pairings on the entire grid.
+The pressure is on James Vowles and the team to deliver a car that can challenge for at least more regular podium finishes.

 Related